WordPress Push Notifications: How to Set Them Up

 PushAssist

 PushAssist, just like its predecessors, has a free plan which accommodates up to 3,000 subscribers.
-There is no limit to the number of notification you can send, both on mobile and desktop.
+There is no limit to the number of notifications you can send, both on mobile and desktop.

 Their Starter Plan has a price tag of $9/month, Business Plan starts at $25/month and Elite plan starts at $299/month.
 Though seemingly cheaper than the rest, you are restricted to 3500 subscribers in the Starter and Business plans while the Elite plan is 75,000.
 So, look before taking the leap.